RoryQo/Corporate-Fatigue-Risk-Modeling/README.md

 ### **Policy Effect Simulation**

-If the company could design a policy that reduces the 2 strongest predictors of burnout (from Q2) by twenty percent, how would this affect your prediction?
+If the company could design a policy that reduces the 2 strongest predictors of burnout by twenty percent, how would this affect your prediction?
 How effective would this policy be?
+These factors will be taken from the SHAP values test.

 **`1.`** **Simulate a 20% Reduction in These Predictors** Gender Discrimination: A workplace policy aimed at reducing discrimination, improving inclusivity, and enforcing strict anti-discrimination measures.